Can Bars Be Held Liable For Drunk Driving Accidents in Austin, TX

 Example: Jeff was fired from his job and spent the remainder of his day planted on a barstool at a local pub.
 The bartender continues to top off his whiskey for hours.
 Jeff becomes clearly intoxicated, but the bar continues to serve him.
 As Jeff drives home, he hits a pedestrian crossing the street.

 The pedestrian will undoubtedly try to hold the pub responsible for his injuries.
-The fact that the pain overserved Jeff is a proximate cause of his injuries.
+The fact that the bartender overserved Jeff is a proximate cause of his injuries.
 Fault will have to be allocated between Jeff and the pub.
 If they’re equally at fault, each will be liable for 50 perfect of the pedestrian’s damages.

 Can a Drunk Driver Sue the Bar That Served Them?